danbev/learning-ai/notes/trustification/task.md

 not be be able to run locally but to see if it is possible to use this instead of OpenAI's API on a server somewhere with some decent hardware.

+### Disucssion: Vector database + Rust agent + LLM inference engine
+This section is intended to be used as an initial discussion point an upcoming meeting.
+In the following sections I've listed some of the things what would need to taking into consideration and make some decisions about before we can start implementing this.

+First, is this something that we are allowed to pursue?

+#### Vector database
+Which vector database should we use and what are the implications of having one with regards to deploying and managing one.
+See [vector-databases.md](../../vector-databases.md) for some of the Rust options (see end of document).

+What information would we need to store in the vector store/database?
+* VEX documents
+* SBOMs
+* CVEs ?
+So can we rely on other Agent tools like google_serper which can lookup this information for us?
+...

+I'm trying to understand what information we have in our internal knowledge domain and that we would need to store in the vector store.
+Anything else can hopefully be reteived from other sources using other agent tools.

+##### Agent
+In the examples above we have used an agent that first retrieves information from a vector database using the query for the llm.
+These documents are then passed as context to the llm.
+For information that there are now tools for information that we don't have in our internal knowledge domain we can use google_serper or other tools to retrieve this information.

+So we need to implement the agent and integrate it with the LLM.
+This would be a Rust implementation of the agent I'm assuming.
+There are a few options for this listed in [rust.md](../../rust.md).
+In the examples above we have been using LangChain and an equivalent in Rust would be llm-chains.

+3. LLM inference engine
+In the examples above we have been using OpenAI for inference in the majority of cases but also tried out llama.cpp running on a local laptop without a GPU which works but is very slow.
+We might need a runtime environment with GPU support for this to be feasible (using llm-chain with llama.cpp as the engine/driver).

+Using OpenAI API will infer a cost per token requested, whereas llama.cpp is free. llm-chain has support for multiple drivers including LLAMA (locally) and OpenAI, and is written in Rust.